Designing Enterprise-Scale Notifications for Microsoft's VL Central

 Solution

-1. Mapping Notification Scenarios and Centralizing Communication
+1. Understanding Notification Scenarios and Centralizing Communication

-Type: Actionable, informational, or announcement
+Type: Action required, informational, or announcement

 Channel: In-app, email, or both